Dave-Gilbert/w2eb/README.md

 # Usage

-**w2eb** it is a command line tool with a variety of options, it is meant to be simple to use, although the tool currently has several dependencies.
+**W2eb** is a command line tool with a variety of options.
+It is meant to be simple to use, although the tool currently has several dependencies so installation is not streamlined.
 Once the tool is installed, lets suppose you want the Wikipedia book on Aardvarks.
 From your command line you would type:

 `gilbert@dave:~$ w2eb -b aardvark`

-**w2eb** tries this keywords with one of several Wikipedia base urls and starts downloading text and images. **w2eb** generates several progress meters with summary symbols so you have an idea of what it is doing.
+**W2eb** tries this keywords with one of several Wikipedia base urls and starts downloading text and images. **W2eb** generates several progress meters with summary symbols so you have an idea of what it is doing.
 When it is done it generates some summary statistics which detail how many pages it visited.